kdroidFilter/LibWindowsTray/README.md

 Build and run the `tray_example.exe` binary for a working demonstration.

-## 📦 JNI Integration
+## 📦 JNA Integration

-This backend is compiled and linked with `ComposeNativeTray` and accessed from Kotlin using JNI.
+This backend is compiled and linked with `ComposeNativeTray` and accessed from Kotlin using JNA.
 No external code or platform dependencies are required beyond the Win32 API.

 ## 🙏 Credits